dhellmann/pymotw/PyMOTW/os/index.rst

 Process Working Directory
 =========================

-The notion of the "current working directory" for a process is a concept from operating systems with hierarchical filesystems.
-This is the directory on the filesystem the process uses as the starting location when files are accessed with relative paths.
+Operating systems with hierarchical filesystems have a concept of the *current working directory* -- the directory on the filesystem the process uses as the starting location when files are accessed with relative paths.
+The current working directory can be retrieved with :func:`getcwd` and changed with :func:`chdir`.

 .. include:: os_cwd_example.py
     :literal:
     :start-after: #end_pymotw_header

-Note the use of ``os.curdir`` and ``os.pardir`` to refer to the current and parent directories in a portable manner.
+:const:`os.curdir` and :const:`os.pardir` are used to refer to the current and parent directories in a portable manner.
 The output should not be surprising: